developer-program/engineering-track/docs/cypress/installation.md

 ## Install Cypress

-The easiest way to isnstall cypress is treating it as a developer dependencies
+The easiest way to install cypress is treating it as a developer dependencies

 ```sh
 npm i -D cypress